 I help Booz Allen succeed by anticipating needs and potential risks, and helping to mitigate them.

-Previously, Jennifer managed different functions across the acquisitions team including strategic subcontract teaming and negotiations for major firm proposals, contractor purchasing system review compliance, digital signature of subcontracting documents, and the senior executive adviser and independent consultant process.
+Previously, Jennifer managed different functions across the acquisitions team including strategic subcontract teaming and negotiations for major firm proposals, contractor purchasing system review compliance,

 What makes you excited to come to work in the morning?
-I love what I do, it’s always different and challenging and I have a delightful group of people that I work with.
+I love what I do; it’s always different and challenging and I have a delightful group of people that I work with.
 We don’t take ourselves too seriously.
 We can laugh.

 How do you stay on top during a market downturn?
 Continue to invest in the company, like we did with our innovation agenda.
 Investment in ourselves is essential.